Updated in 2023

 What does Pramp do?

-Pramp is a platform where people can practice for technical and behavioral interviews by participating in mock interviews with their peers.
-They offer questions on the following topics: data structures and algorithms, system design, frontend, data science, and behavioral.
+Pramp is a platform where people can get ready for technical and behavioral interviews by participating in mock interview sessions with their peers.
+They offer questions on the following topics: data structures and algorithms, product management, system design, frontend, data science, and behavioral.

 Who is Pramp for?

 Candidates who want to participate in mock interviews to practice for their interviews in software engineering and product management can benefit from Pramp.
-Those who use this platform need to have background experience and skills necessary to get these software engineering and product management jobs as the program only provides mock interviews, not training, solutions, or additional help.
+Those who use this platform need to have background experience and skills necessary to get these jobs.
+This is because the program only provides mock interviews, not training, solutions, or additional help.

 What does Pramp cost?
 How much work is involved?